troclaux/notes/aws.md

 ---

+- aws workloads: applications, services or processes that are running on aws infrastructure
 - server provisioning: the process of setting up physical or virtual hardware; installing and configuring software, such as the operating system and applications; and connecting it to middleware, network, and storage components
 - failover: ability of a system/service to automatically switch to a backup/secondary system when the primary system becomes unavailable or experiences a failure
   - important for ensuring high availability and minimizing downtime for critical applications and services